-- If the patient has missed appointments and is at risk of suspension or termination of services, the oral health services provider shall follow-up including telephone calls, written correspondence and/or direct contact, to strive to maintain a patient's participation in care.
-Provider within the constraints of signed releases of information may work with the case manager to locate the patient. - The provider shall contact the patient or the caregiver, in person, by phone, or with a formal letter, to explain why they are being discharged.
+- If the patient has missed appointments and is at risk of suspension or termination of services, the oral health care service provider shall follow-up including telephone calls, written correspondence and/or direct contact, to strive to maintain a patient's participation in care.
+Provider within the constraints of signed releases of information may work with the case manager to locate the patient. - The oral health care service provider shall contact the patient or the caregiver, in person, by phone, or with a formal letter, to explain why they are being discharged.
 If the patient does not agree with the reason for discharge, the patient shall be informed of the provider's grievance procedure. - A discharge summary shall be documented in the patient's record.
-The discharge summary shall include the items listed below under "Measure". - The provider shall close out the patient in data collection system as soon as possible within thirty (30) days of case termination.
-(HCA Dental only) - A patient may be discharged if their needs would be better served by another agency and is transferred to that agency.
-If the patient is transferring to another oral health provider, case closure shall be preceded by a transition plan.
-To ensure a smooth transition, relevant registration documents may be forwarded to the new service provider.
-Oral health providers from the two agencies shall work together to provide a smooth transition for the patient and ensure that all critical services are maintained.
+The discharge summary shall include the items listed below under "Measure".

+• A patient may be discharged if their needs would be better served by another oral health care service provider and is transferred to that agency.
+If the patient is transferring to another oral health care service provider, case closure shall be preceded by a transition plan.
+To ensure a smooth transition, relevant registration documents may be forwarded to the new oral health care service provider.
+Oral health care service providers from the two agencies shall work together to provide a smooth transition for the patient and ensure that all critical services are maintained.

 Standard Measure Follow up will be provided to patients who Signed and dated note to document attempt have dropped out of treatment without notice to contact in patient service record Notify patient regarding closure if due to pervasive unacceptable behavior violating patient rights and responsibilities Copy of notification in patient service record.
-If patient has no known address or is unable to receive mail, documentation of other types of notification or attempt at notification in patient service record An Oral Health Care service closure summary shall be completed for each patient who has terminated treatment Patient service record will include signed and dated service closure summary to include: Transition plans created for patients who transfer to other providers which shall be forwarded to the new service provider Signed and dated note documented in patient service record Closeout of data collection shall be completed for each patient who has been closed from all Ryan White services at that provider agency Data collection system (ARIES) will indicate client's closure no later than thirty (30) days of service closure
+If patient has no known address or is unable to receive mail, documentation of other types of notification or attempt at notification in patient service record An Oral Health Care service closure summary shall be completed for each patient who has terminated treatment Patient service record will include signed and dated service closure summary to include: Circumstances and reasons for discharge Summary of service provided Treatment provided Referrals and linkages provided at discharge as appropriate Transition plans created for patients who transfer to other oral health care service providers which shall be forwarded to the new agency Signed and dated note documented in patient service record